takumib/cpsc210-labs/labs/lab5/lab5.md

 ### List functions

 Here are prototypes for the list functions that you are expected to implement.
-Each is preceded by an *informal* specification that not only points you to helpful external resources, but also describes what the function is supposed to do.
+Each is preceded by an *informal* specification that describes at a high level what the function is supposed to accomplish.

 ```c
 /** Creates and returns a 'new' list controller object.
 To implement this correctly,